 Willie Perdomo is a poet and teacher who challenges how we perceive the possibilities of our existence through a fresh, lived language.
 His work is characterized by a stylistic plurality that pushes the bounds of poetry.

-Perdomo’s book Smoking Lovely: The Remix (Haymarket Books, 2021) is based on a previous edition published in 2003, explores the neoliberal city at the intersection of community and commodity.
+Perdomo’s book Smoking Lovely: The Remix (Haymarket Books, 2021), based on a previous edition published in 2003, explores the neoliberal city at the intersection of community and commodity.
 In this revision, Perdomo shifts the poem into mostly second person, further accentuating its self-reflexive and complex exploration of self-and/as-other and of the simultaneous othering, commodification, and spectacularization of Afro-diasporic bodies and cultural forms.

 His book The Crazy Bunch (Penguin Poets, 2019) chronicles the weekend adventures of a group of friends coming of age in the 1990s at the dawn of the hip-hop era in East Harlem, where Perdomo grew up.
 The story is told through poems written in couplets, vignettes, sketches, riffs, and dialogue.